SM and ME General Course Requirements

 - Exceptions to these requirements are considered by petition to the CHD.

-No course completed with a grade less than C (for the S.M. degree) or B- (for the M.E.) may be included in the Program Plan, and students must achieve a "B" or better average letter grade in the courses for the S.M. or M.E. degree.
+No course completed with a grade less than C (for the S.M. degree) or B- (for the M.E.) may be included in the Program Plan; the average grade of the courses on the Program Plan must be a “B” or higher.

 For regular (terminal) masters students, failure to maintain a cumulative 3.00 or better average grade or receipt of any unsatisfactory grade may require that the student withdraw from the program, thus terminating degree candidacy.